iterative/dvc.org/public/static/docs/command-reference/commit.md

 ## Example: Rapid iterations

-Sometimes we want to iterate through multiple changes to configuration, code, or data, trying multiple options to improve the output of a stage.
+Sometimes we want to iterate through multiple changes to configuration, code, or data, trying different ways to improve the output of a stage.
 To avoid filling the <abbr>cache</abbr> with undesired intermediate results, we can run a single stage with `dvc run --no-commit`, or reproduce an entire pipeline using `dvc repro --no-commit`.
 This prevents data from being pushed to cache.
 When